Sweet Potato Waffles

 Serving Ideas

-- Eggs: Crispy Feta Fried Eggs, Scrambled Eggs with Cottage Cheese, Shakshuka
+- Eggs: Eggs and waffles are a perfect breakfast or brunch pairing!
+Try my Crispy Feta Fried Eggs, Scrambled Eggs with Cottage Cheese, or Shakshuka.

-- Smoothies: Avocado Smoothie, Strawberry Yogurt Smoothie, Pumpkin Smoothie
+- Smoothies: For something light and refreshing, try my Avocado Smoothie, Strawberry Yogurt Smoothie, or Banana Date Smoothie.

 Yes!
 You can make the sweet potato waffle batter up to 2 days ahead of time.
-Blend everything together and keep it covered in the fridge until you’re ready to use it.
+Combine everything and keep it covered in the fridge until you’re ready to use it.

 You may have overmixed the batter.
 Overmixing makes waffles dense instead of fluffy.
 Next time, stir until just combined.